edmundlth/primer_design/README.md

 Example usage
 -------------
-A directory called 'example' is included in the packaged.
+A directory called 'example' is included in the package.
 As an example usage of the program:
 1. (say we are currently in hiplex_dir from above)
   `cd primer_design/example`